Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: The GNN-based Architectures

 The GCN layer only propagates messages to neighboring nodes, i.e., 1-hop neighbors.
-To propagate the message throughout the network, a multiple-stacked GCN structure can be utilized.
-Using bus embedding $\mathbf{H}^{(l-1)} \in \mathbb{R}^{B\times d^{(l-1)}}$ as the input of GCN layer $l$, the output is given by
+To propagate the message throughout the network, a multiple GCN layers stacked structure can be utilized.
+Using bus embedding $\mathbf{H}^{(l-1)} \in \mathbb{R}^{B\times d^{(l-1)}}$ as the input of $l^{th}$ GCN layer, the output is given by

 where $\bm{\Theta}^{(l)} \in \mathbb{R}^{d^{(l-1)}\times d^{(l)}}$ is trainable parameters of the layer $l$ and $\mathbf{H}^{(0)} = \mathbf{X}$.
 Then, the output of the final GCN layer $\mathbf{H}^{(L)}$ of the $L$-stacked GCN structure is regarded as the output bus feature $\mathbf{Y}$.
 It is still an open question whether a multiple-stacked GNN structure gives an enhanced performance in general \cite{rossi2020sign}.
 Thus, recent research has utilized different types of diffusion operators to replace the normalized adjacency matrix and allow messages to propagate beyond 1-hop neighbors \cite{wu2019simplifying,klicpera2019diffusion}.
 For instance, S-GCN \cite{wu2019simplifying} employs the $p^{th}$ power of the normalized adjacency matrix to encompass $p$-hop neighbors in its propagation, i.e., S-GCN is defined as